isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

-# Closing a mobbing session
+# Closing a Mobbing Session

 ## Learning